Unit: Biologie moléculaire de l'expression génique

 Director: Israël Alain

 A second project deals with the Notch receptor which transmits its signal following a series of three proteolytic steps which are followed by the nuclear translocation of the intracellular part of the receptor, which then behaves as a transcriptional co-activator.
-We have pursued 2 directions of research: We have first identified a new mechanism which involves a modification of the receptor following the second cleavage, allowing the third one to take place.
-Then we have shown that, in a manner reminiscent of the behavior of Notch, its ligand undergo two successive cleavage events, on by a metalloprotease, and the second one by a γ-secretase activity.
-However, in contrast to the Notch situation, these two cleavages seem to be constitutive.
+We have pursued 2 directions of research: we have first identified a new step of the activation cascade, which involves monoubiquitination of the receptor following the second cleavage, allowing the third one to take place.
+We have then shown that the intracellular region of the Notch ligands interacts with proteins that associate with the cytoskeleton, and therefore regulate the motility of the cells which express these ligands.

 The Notch signaling cascade (F. Logeat, C. Brou, N. Gupta, E. Six, A. Olry, P. Chastagner, D. Ndiaye)

 We have proposed a model according to which the activation of the Notch receptor involves a series of three proteolytic steps.
 The first cleavage is due to a furin-like convertase, and is required for surface expression of a functional Notch receptor.
-A second cleavage step, which takes place in the extracellular region of the receptor and is required for ligand-induced activation, has been characterized.
-The responsible enzyme has been purified and identified as TACE, a membrane metalloprotease already known to be involved in TNF shedding.
+A second cleavage step takes place in the extracellular region of the receptor and involves the membrane metalloprotease TACE.
 The third and last cleavage is due to an activity called γ-secretase and results in the liberation of the intracellular region of the receptor, which is then transported to the nucleus where it behaves as a transcriptional coactivator.